-We have been motivated to write this project for two reasons.
+We have been motivated to do this project for two reasons.
 Firstly, we want to help anthropologists work through ideas in more informal ways and to familiarise a wider audience with uncommon, and often estranging, knowledge of anthropology.
 Secondly, we want to assert anthropological thinking styles in light of current far-reaching social and political uncertainties.

 This is a social engagement project.
 We are looking to create an opportunity for anthropologists and other social scientists to engage more openly with critical questions of the anthropological concern, including those that can be at times confronting.
 We want to make anthropological theory, practice, activism, and also space for personal reflection more accessible.